 Around five years ago I was having those same dreams.
 I wanted to get paid what I felt like I *deserved* and knew that I couldn’t do that where I lived.
 I also knew I wasn’t moving so, to the internet I turned.

 My first success online didn’t come in the form of being a virtual assistant.
 (In fact, at that time I had NO idea what a virtual assistant was.)
 Instead it came from freelance writing.

-After starting this blog I began writing for insurance websites.
-I shared all my progress and put up a “hire me” page.
+I began writing for insurance websites. #writewhatyouknow I shared all my progress on this blog and put up a “hire me” page.
 Soon enough I had inquiries from fellow bloggers asking if I’d write for them.

 At the time I took every single writing job I could find or was offered.
 (Even if my hourly rate was what I was earning at the day job.
 I made every beginner’s mistake possible.)

 However, all of those beginner mistakes led to something I didn’t expect…